 0345 600 8080

 Use role finder to see what job might suit you.
-Create an online account so you can fill in and submit your application.
-(There’s a ‘save’ functionality so you don’t have to do it all at once.)
+Create an online account so you can fill in and submit your application (it should only take a couple of minutes).
 If you have any questions at all, chat to our Advisers on Live Chat or pop in to an Army Careers Centre.

 Once your application has been received and your basic eligibility assessed, you’ll be sent a link to complete an online form about your general health.